 The states born out of the Neolithic revolution, such as those of Ancient Egypt and Mesopotamia, were theocracies with chiefs, kings and emperors playing dual roles of political and spiritual leaders.
 Anthropologists have found that virtually all state societies and chiefdoms around the world have been found to justify political power through divine authority.
 This suggests that political authority co-opts collective religious belief to bolster itself.

 The organized religion went through several transitions in the course of history.
 Religious wars comprise a hefty bulk of the world history that we read today.

-- At the dawn of a new millennium, people further diversified their religious quests when in 2000, people used the internet to discover and follow their religious beliefs and in 2000, an independent website called Beliefnet was made which delivered content related to spirituality, health, wellness etc.
+- At the dawn of the new millennium, people further diversified their religious quests when, in 2000, people used the internet to discover and follow their religious beliefs and, in 2000, an independent website called Beliefnet was made which delivered content related to spirituality, health, wellness etc.